Dishpit/Embr/omegalang.com/docs/language-reference/functions.md

 ## Defining Functions

 In Omega, functions are defined using the `fn` keyword.
-This is followed by the function name, a pair of parentheses `()` indicating parameters, the function's return type denoted with `@<type>`, and the function body enclosed in braces `{}`.
+This is followed by the function name, a pair of parentheses `()` indicating parameters, the function's __optional__ return type denoted with `@<type>`, and the function body enclosed in braces `{}`.

 ## Returning

 All functions in Omega have a return type.
 If a function doesn't return anything, then its return type is void.
+While you can specify your desired return type, it is completely optional at this time.

 ## Calling Functions